The ZKB Prizes

 Acknowledgement Prize: Sorour Darabi, Iran: Farci.e

 Audience Prize: Gravity & Other Myths, Australia: A Simple Space

-For a complete list of prize winners 1996–2017 please check here
+For a complete list of the prize winners since 1996 please check here